Sparse High-Dimensional Vector Autoregressive Bootstrap: Vector Autoregressive Bootstrap

 \subsection{Bootstrap Inference on (Approximate) Means}

 Statistics such as the scaled mean $Q$ are useful in high-dimensional settings, since they allow us to simultaneously test a high-dimensional set of hypotheses.
-For example, let $\mu_{j}=\E x_{j,t}$ be the means of a high-dimensional stationary autoregressive process, and assume we are interested in testing the hypothesis
+For example, let $\mu_{j}=\E x_{j,t}$ be the means of a high-dimensional stable autoregressive process, and assume we are interested in testing the hypothesis

-Under the null hypothesis, this process follows \cref{eq:DGPVAR}, which allows us to directly test the null using the quantiles of $Q^{*(1)}, \dots, Q^{*(B)}$.
-Specifically, one would reject the null at significance level $\alpha$ if $Q>Q^{*(B[1-\alpha])}$ for any $j$.
-To know for \textit{which} means the null can be rejected, one can use the stepdown procedure of \cite{romano2005exact}, as detailed in Algorithm \ref{alg:stepdown} in line with the description in Section 5 of \cite{CCK13}.
-Importantly, this procedure is asymptotically exact -- non-conservative -- as it takes into account the possible correlations amongst statistics, instead of using the conservative worst case of independence.
+Under the null hypothesis, this process follows \Cref{eq:DGPVAR}, which allows us to directly test the null using the quantiles of $Q^{*(1)}, \dots, Q^{*(B)}$.
+Specifically, one would reject the null at significance level $\alpha$ if $Q>Q^{*(B[1-\alpha])}$.
+To know for \textit{which} means the null can be rejected, one can use the stepdown procedure of \cite{romano2005exact}, as detailed in Section 5 of \cite{CCK13} or Section 4.5 of \cite{chernozhukov2022high}.
+Importantly, this procedure is asymptotically exact -- non-conservative -- as it takes into account the possible correlations between statistics, instead of using the conservative worst case of independence.

 More generally, this bootstrap procedure can be used to test any high-dimensional set of hypotheses, provided its test statistic can be expressed as an approximate mean, that is, $\frac{1}{\sqrt{T}}\sum\limits_{t=1}^Tx_{j,t}+o_p(1)$.
 While we do not formally consider this extension here, we can adapt the arguments in Section 5 of \cite{CCK13} (which do not rely on independent data) to establish this result in our context as well.
 This opens up the way for applications to statistics that are much more general than just sample means, as many statistics of practical interest, such as (high-dimensional) regression estimates, can be written in this form.
 Our results therefore form a first step towards a more general bootstrap theory for high-dimensional inference using VAR models on statistics that can be well-approximated by the mean of a linear process.